mxschmitt/awesome-playwright/README.md

 > A curated list of awesome tools, utils and projects using Playwright

-[Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate Firefox, WebKit and Chromium based browsers via a single API.
+[Playwright][playwright] is a Node.js library to automate Firefox, WebKit and Chromium based browsers via a single API.

 ## Contents